kyawlinnthant/MVVM-architecture-sample/README.md

 - Observe the encapulated LiveData from ViewModel from Activity
 - Show in RecyclerView with endless scroll (Paging Library)

-> Simple usage of network and local data
+> Simple usage of network and local data,
-> Some Higher Order Functions
+> Some Higher Order Functions,
-> Inheritance usage in BaseFragment,BaseActivities
+> Inheritance usage in BaseFragment:BaseActivities: ,
-> ViewBinding usage
+> ViewBinding usage,
-> Navigation usage with Bottom Navigation Drawer and ActionBar
+> Navigation usage with Bottom Navigation Drawer and ActionBar,
-> OkHttpProfiler for network debugging
+> OkHttpProfiler for network debugging,
 > Corrotines for asynchronous execution